These 5 iconic writers were also veterans

 Some of these military veterans became the best science fiction and screenwriters known during the 20th century.
-Many on the list may surprise you, especially when considering their works and commentaries on society.
+Many on the list of iconic writers may surprise you, especially when considering their works and commentaries on society.

 1. Isaac Asimov

 Isaac Asimov wrote or edited over 500 books and was a member of the "Big Three" (Asimov, Heinlein and Clarke) of science fiction writers.
 He is most famous for his Foundation, Galatic Empire and Robot series of books.
 By trade, Asimov was a chemist and was drafted into the Army in 1945.
 He served for nine months, was kept off the transport for Operations Crossroads and earned the rank of corporal before his discharge.
 He went back to work and found his way to a professorship at the Boston University School of Medicine and continued with his writing.
 Many of his stories have been adapted to TV and the silver screen, such examples are I, Robot (2004), BiCentennial Man (1999) and Nightfall (2000).